 Further down the country, our contractors played a major part in a successful family fun day in Mosgiel.
 This edition further celebrates not just the work of our contractors but the extra effort they out into their communities.

-Our summer/autumn edition includes a story about two new recruits from the Philippines who have joined South Auckland subcontractor SW Scaffolding.
+Welcome to the Summer/Autumn edition of Contractor Connect.
+This edition includes a story about two new recruits from the Philippines who have joined South Auckland subcontractor SW Scaffolding.
 We also hear from West Coast subbie McKay Contracting who went above and beyond to keep tenants safe and dry during two recent bad weather events.